apigee/openbank/README.md

  - Analysis and recommendations for better money management.
  - Reccomendation of products and deals based on monthly statements.

-#### **2. Payments APIs**
-Payment APIs enable the transfer of funds from a consumer's account to a recipient.
-The initation of transfer is done by the consumer and the recipient's account number is provided by the third-party payment provider (TPPs or PISPs).
-While initiating a transfer the user will have to authenticate using **two-factor authentication**(otp via sms) following which the transfer will be initiated.
-While online account payment is a fundamental use case of this API, it is its usage and the benefit it provides over traditional third-party payment gateways that makes it hugely impactful.
-Take a look at some of the use cases:

- - Immediate payment transfers for online purchases, thus providing guaranteed services.
- - Push payments providing merchant with immediate access to the transferred amount.
- - Fast retail loans from third-party lenders

-#### **3. Open Data APIs**
-Open Data APIs are a category of APIs that provide general information of a Bank.
-These are not customer-specific, but bank-specific: locations, products, URLs, and events, for example.
-These APIs are not subjected to user-level authentication, but are are protected to be used only by signed apps.
-A **valid client credential** is essential to invoke these APIs.
-Using this category of APIs, a wide variety of new value-added solutions can be provided to consumers.
-Coupled with customer-specific information, potential new solutions include product and offer recommendations.

 ## Apigee Edge Setup